-State Board For Community & Technical Colleges
+State Board For Community and Technical Colleges

 The State Board is required to provide "general supervision and control over the state system of community and technical colleges."
-Among its specific responsibilities are to:

 - Prepare a single system operating budget request and capital budget request for consideration by the Legislature.